Chart Color Schemes

 Catherine Field has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 34 projects likely to affect the region.
-Notable initiatives include Prospect South to Macarthur (ProMac), Gregory Hills and Gledswood Hills High School, Sydney Metro West - Western Sydney Airport to Macarthur Corridor (South West Rail Link Extension), and Gregory Hills Corporate Park.
-The following list details those most pertinent.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 34 projects that are likely to impact the area.
+Notable projects include Prospect South to Macarthur (ProMac), Gregory Hills and Gledswood Hills High School, Sydney Metro West - Western Sydney Airport to Macarthur Corridor (South West Rail Link Extension), and Marian's Mana Urban Village.
+The following list details those projects most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.